-Summary: Cigna Healthcare modified its scar revision coverage policy (policy 0328), effective April 24, 2026.
-Here's what billing teams need to do before that date.
+Summary: Cigna Healthcare modified its scar revision coverage policy (policy 0328), effective June 6, 2026.
+Here's what billing teams need to know before claims go out the door.

 Field Detail